kgrossnickle/eth-box/README.md

 ## Current State
 ~3 MH/s on Xbox Series S. Feasible to get 5 MH/s with minor changes to current code.
 With major changes to HLSL code, 15-20MHS *should* be possible, but needs a Shader code wizard.
 Currently Unknown MH/s On Series X / Xbox One

+The code is also pretty bad and has a lot of old code in it since I made this for research purposes.
+Maybe someone could clean it up.
+But at the end of the day all that matters is the HLSL shader code if you want to make this feasible (increase the MH/s)

 ## Donate? :sparkling_heart: :sparkling_heart:
 Ethereum Wallet: 0x53C58a76a9E702efC8298E7F29f322Cd2e59847E
 \